Hofls/useful-info/ideas-strategies-concepts/books/methods-of-rationality.md

-* TLDR - book uses the Harry Potter story to promote rationality skills
+* TLDR - alternative Harry Potter story that promotes rationality skills

+### Definitions
 * `Probability` - how likely an event is to occur (between 0 to 1)
 * `Fundamental attribution error` - tendency to believe that what people do reflects who they are
     * E.g. man drives aggressively because he is mean, not because he is late